uthcode/learntosolveit/source/index.rst

 Uthcode Docs
 ============

-Welcome to Uthcode Docs!
-You will find notes on Computer Science subjects, articles on programming, software enginering and business.
+Welcome to Uthcode.
+You will find information on Computer Science subjects, articles on programming, software enginering and business.
 Stay updated via `Uthcode blog`_